cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 **2. Upload your image to an online registry provider.**

 You will use the command line to upload your image.
-You have the choice of uploading your container in "Docker Hub" or "Google Container Registry".
+You have the choice of uploading your container in [Docker Hub](https://docs.docker.com/engine/reference/commandline/push/) or [Google Container Registry](https://cloud.google.com/container-registry/docs/quickstart).

 - If you choose Docker Hub, credential will be provided to you.
 - If you choose Google Container Registry, a ``` ${PROJECT_ID} ``` will be provided to you.